GledianMeta/FLC-TeamLinux/README.md

 - returns:
     - 200 OK: if the simulation is started successfully
     - 400 Bad Request: if the simulation has already been started or if the query parameters are not correct
+    - 500 Internal Server Error: if the simulation fails to start

+### GET /next_step
-GET /start_sim?begin=&end=&time_step=&step_size - start the simulation doing only the first step (if step_size=1), otherwise, computes N steps, with a value of -1 computes the simulation until the end of it (if end is specified)
+- performs the next N steps of the simulation or all the remaining steps (if N=-1)
+- query parameters:
- GET /next_step?n - do the n following steps of the sim.
+    - n: the number of steps to compute
+- returns:
+    - 200 OK: if the next steps are computed successfully
+    - 400 Bad Request: if the simulation has not been started or if there is an error in the execution of the next steps

+### GET /status
- GET /status - returns the actual status of the simulation GET /stop_simulation - stops the simulation run (close)
+- returns the actual status of the simulation, so if it has been started or not and if it is running or not
+- returns:
+    - 200 OK: a JSON object with the start status and the running status.
+Here is an example of the body:
+    ```json
+    {
+        "started": true,
+        "running": true
+    }
+    ```

+### GET /stop_simulation
+- stops the simulation run
+- returns:
+    - 200 OK: if the simulation is stopped successfully
+    - 400 Bad Request: if the simulation has not been started yet

- Output Management
+## Output Management

- These APIs allow to return the output files from the Simulation, they can be requested anytime during the execution (ex. at time step=10)
+### GET /outputs

- GET /outputs - returns a list of predifined outputs at the current step of the simulation.
-They include:
+- returns the predefined outputs and the output requested by the user (using POST /output_options) at the end of the simulation
-    raw dump, with info about vehicles positions;
-    emission output, with info about electrical/fuel vehicles emissions;
-    statistic output, with general statistics of the simulation like the number of vehicles inserted/waiting, average speeds, traffic and public transport statistics;
-    charging station output, with info about charging stations like power, efficiency, number of recharged vehicles and delivered energy.
+- returns:
+    - 200 OK: if the outputs are returned successfully
+    - 400 Bad Request: if the simulation has been started and not stopped yet